Project Updates

 First Partnership Project Meeting

-8th of September 2025 saw the first Project Partnership Meeting for the Sanderlign Recovery Project.
-Partners included Hoveettravle, Ryde Marine, Ryde Town Council, Isle of Wight Council, Natural England, Bird Aware Solent and a team of committed volunteer surveyors.
-The partnership was facilitated by project leads; The Common Space. the meeting introduced the project, briefed the group on interventions, demonstrated proposed signage designs, and the needs for the survey app.
+September 8th 2025 saw the first Project Partnership meeting for the Sanderling Recovery Project.
+Partners included Hovertravlel, Ryde Marine, Ryde Town Council, Isle of Wight Council, Natural England, Bird Aware Solent and a team of committed volunteer surveyors.
+The partnership was facilitated by project leads, The Common Space.
+This first meeting introduced the project, briefed the group on interventions, demonstrated proposed signage designs, and the needs for the survey app.

-Partnership meeting at Hovertravel, overlook the Bird Protection Area.
+Partnership meeting at Hovertravel’s HQ in Ryde, overlooking the Bird Protection Area.